Organisational Change Management

 A recent example of change management can be of the California University, which implemented a huge change in their IT systems which largely affected employees, satellite campuses, students and staff members.
 In order to ensure a smooth implementation of change, the IT department generated an automatic management system so that one person could upgrade the automatic change in their systems.
 For the smooth implementation, the school redefined the role of IT employees and explained who could utilise the system in their designated areas.
 This reflects that all employees in the University were on the same page.

 Organisational Change and Development

 It is highlighted by Deichmann and Stam (2015), organisational change is concerned with modifying and reviewing structures of the management and overall process of the business.
 It is also explained as the process in which a company undergoes changes with respect to its strategies, structure, technologies, the culture of the organisation and operational methods which affect change in the company (Jones, 2010).

 However, the changes in the organisation can be a continuous process but can occur for distinct time periods.
 It is generally comprised of twofold, which is usually observed from either unplanned or planned change.
 The unplanned change is rooted in the complexities in the business environment, which are discussed previously in patch 1, where planned change is explained as the measured actions of management in order to move the organisation from its current state to the desired state.

 Organisation Development Techniques

-There are some major organizational development techniques that should be employed by the managers and leaders in order to successfully manage and implement change in the organization.
+There are some major organisational development techniques that should be employed by the managers and leaders in order to successfully manage and implement change in the organisation.
 The techniques are discussed as,

 Survey Feedback- The technique of survey technique can be used by the managers in order to collect information about the change process through surveys for the purpose of making decisions (Crawford and Nahmias, 2010).
 A broad range of data can be collected with respect to working conditions, wages and salaries, employee attitude and working hours.
 In this context, the manager can collect data which is …(content removed – please contact us to access full version)